 3 Reasons Why Businesses Can’t Delay Automation

-- Technology is matured enough to enable fast and full scale cost effective process automation.
+- Firstly, Technology is matured enough to enable fast and full scale cost effective process automation.
 AI and RPA have already introduced the world to digital workforces that can take on routine back- and front-office functions.
 The costs have gone down with no-code and low-code platforms and more sophisticated tools.

 - Digital Labor can’t get sick and are much more productive than humans.
 Businesses need to plan their automated processes to get the best from both worlds, human and machine to weather future crisis with less risk.
 This means adaptiveness and resilience built into the process.